nataliabeltranarg/GraphDatabases_Neo4j/README.md

 - **Graph Algorithm:** Application of Similarity algorithm to identify citation patterns between research papers.

 ## Assumptions and Design Decisions
--**Data Modeling:**
-The graph model was designed to optimize query performance for common research-related task (e.g., finiding top-cited papers, year published, etc)
+-**Data Modeling:** The graph model was designed to optimize query performance for common research-related task (e.g., finiding top-cited papers, year published, etc).
--**Data Sources:**
-Due to time constraints the data used for this project was synthetic rather than sourced online.
+-**Data Sources:** Due to time constraints the data used for this project was synthetic rather than sourced online.
--**Data Evolution:**
-The model was extended to include paper reviews and author affiliations to reflect real-world scenarios where such data would evolve over time.
+-**Data Evolution:** The model was extended to include paper reviews and author affiliations to reflect real-world scenarios where such data would evolve over time.

 ## Setup and Installation
 **Application Requirements**